hashbangcode/vlad/README.md

 When you first download Vlad you will be unable to do anything with it as the system requires the use of a settings.yml file.
 Rename the example.settings.yml file to settings.yml and tweak the settings.yml file to suit your needs.
 This renaming process is intended to allow you to update your version of Vlad without overwriting your current project files or settings.

-Our of the box you will get the following options:
+Out of the box you will get the following options:

     webserver_hostname: 'drupal.local'
     webserver_hostname_alias: 'www.{{ webserver_hostname }}'